The American Chemical Society Petroleum Research Fund: Fueling Innovation in Energy Science

 Talk to Past Awardees

 Most universities have previous ACS PRF recipients.
-Day to day, reach out.
-Ask to see their funded proposals (many share them willingly).
+Reach out.
+Also, ask to see their funded proposals (many share them willingly).
 Learn what worked — and what they'd change.
 This isn't cheating; it's due diligence.

 Engage Your Research Office Early